MicrosoftDocs/visualstudio-docs/docs/ide/tutorial-windows-forms-match-game-play.md

 - SEO-VS-2020
 ---

-# Tutorial: Show congratulations message for your Matching Game
+# Tutorial: Show a message in your matching game Windows Forms application in Visual Studio

 In this series of four tutorials, you build a matching game, where the player matches pairs of hidden icons.